 “Yep.”
 Meritha lounged in the kitchen doorway, tub of mint cotton candy ice cream in her hands.
 She shoveled a spoon into the frozen goodness.
 “Definitely wants to grill you to figure out what you know.
 Or worse.
 You’ve had weapons training, right?”

 [End Part Seven.
-Part Eight will appear in the May 2021 issue of ev0ke.]
+Part Eight appears in the May 2021 issue of ev0ke.]

 [Written by Rebecca Buchanan.]